The TCU Horned Frogs knocked off the fourth-ranked Oklahoma Sooners in a thriller of a game Saturday afternoon.

-Jaden Oberkrom hit another milestone and is 100-for-100 on PAT’s for his career.
-However, he missed his third field goal of the year and had a PAT blocked and returned for two points by Oklahoma.
+Jaden Oberkrom hit another milestone in the game and was 100-for-100 on PAT’s for his career heading into the fourth quarter.
+However, he missed his third field goal of the year and had his 101st PAT blocked and returned for two points by Oklahoma.

 Junior wide receiver Kolby Listenbee had his first career 100-yard game today, and was targeted for two more deep passes that were very close to being completed.